ndeakin/ski/README.md

 usese instances of the classes declared in game_object_manager.hpp and skier.hpp (and their associated .cpp files).
 Last but not least, the Skier class derives from the Visible_game_object class, declared and derived in its similarly named .hpp and .cpp files.
-The SFML-2.1 is the SFML media library that the project uses.
+The SFML-2.1 directory contains the the SFML media library that the project uses.

 Future Development